 Anna Suk-Fong Lok, MD, is the Alice Lohrman Andrews Research Professor in Hepatology in the Department of Internal Medicine, at Michigan Medicine in Ann Arbor, Michigan.
 Dr. Lok is also Director of Clinical Hepatology and Assistant Dean for Clinical Research in the University of Michigan Medical School.
 Dr. Lok obtained her medical degree from the University of Hong Kong and her hepatology training under the late Dame Sheila Sherlock at the Royal Free Hospital in London, UK.
 She was on the faculty at the University of Hong Kong until she moved to the United States in 1992.
 Dr. Lok's research focuses on the natural history and treatment of hepatitis B and C, and the prevention of liver cancer... (more)

-Teri Grieb, Ph.D., is the Chief of Staff, Research Enterprise for Michigan Medicine and Senior Director for Research at the University of Michigan Medical School.
+Teri Grieb, Ph.D., is the Senior Director for Research at the University of Michigan Medical School.
 In these roles, she partners with Michigan Medicine’s Chief Scientific Officer and the Medical School Senior Associate Dean for Research in advocacy for the research mission.
 As the chief business and administrative officer for the research mission, Dr. Grieb is responsible for the operational and fiscal management of the Medical School Office of Research and its reporting units.
 She assists with developing and implementing strategic initiatives; leading enterprise change management; fostering collaborations with the research community across the university; and... (more)